linsalrob/fastq-pair/README.md

 need to increase the value you provide to `-t`.
 If most of the entries are zero, then you should decrease the size of `-t`.

+As an aside, this code is also _really_ slow if _none_ of your sequences are paired.
+You should most likely use this after taking a peek at your files and making sure there are at least _some_ paired sequences in your files!

 ## Installing fastq_pair

 To install the code, grab the github repository, then make a build directory: